oddcamp/frontend-manual/README.md

 }
 ```

-If you have a component which is reused multiple of times on the same page, it's recommended to avoid deciding on its context, but put that responsibility on a parental component:
+If you have a component which is reused multiple of times on the same page, it's recommended to avoid deciding on its context (i.e. use positioning related properties such as `margin`, `position/top/left/...`), but put that responsibility on a parental component:

 ```scss
 .settings-avatar {